 - Self-care: actions and rituals we undertake to keep ourselves healthy and to care for ourselves.

-Self Love Challenge Writing Prompts
+31 Self Love Prompts for Writing Inspiration

 - Write about one thing you are especially good at—and one area that you could improve in.